Frequently Asked Questions

 Q. What are examples of inclusive teaching practices?

-There are many examples of inclusive teaching practices and we have resources on these in the resource section.
-Some examples including incorporating diversity into course curriculum, getting to know students and forming relationships, using varied pedagogical strategies that reach different students, offer students multiple ways to express themselves in class, develop structure for assignments and directions, and using assessments like mid-semester evaluations to gauge class climate.
+There are many examples of inclusive teaching practices; you can find resources for inclusive teaching here.
+Some examples including incorporating diversity into course curriculum, getting to know students and forming relationships, using varied pedagogical strategies that reach different students, offering students multiple ways to express themselves in class, developing structure for assignments and directions, and using assessments like mid-semester evaluations to gauge class climate.
 For more information on inclusive teaching practices, visit the MCAD website.

 Is there support on campus for making changes to my courses if I decide I want to do so?